Ohio Osteopathic Foundation

 Continuing Medical Education

 The OOF is an approved sponsor of Category 1-A programs in Ohio.
 The foundation also serves as an umbrella for districts and affiliated organizations, which can sign agreements to become AOA CME Category 1-A "providers" under the OOF's supervision.
 See the AOA CME page for complete details.

 In 1999, the OOF assumed responsibility for sponsoring the Ohio Osteopathic Annual Convention in cooperation with the Ohio Osteopathic Association.
 Though first awarded in the 1970s, the James O. Watson DO Memorial Lecture was expanded in 2006-2007 when OOF teamed with the Osteopathic Heritage Foundations in Columbus.
 The award now recognizes a prominent osteopathic researcher during the event each year.
-In 2010, the convention evolved into the Ohio Osteopathic Symposium,, a collaborative effort of the OOA and the Ohio University Heritage College of Osteopathic Medicine.
+In 2010, the convention evolved into the Ohio Osteopathic Symposium, a collaborative effort of the OOA and Ohio University Heritage College of Osteopathic Medicine.

 Fund for Impaired Health Professionals

 This fund was established to support the Ohio Physicians Health Program which assists with the identification, intervention and referral, and case management of physicians who are affected by substance use disorders.
 OPEP assists with recovery documentation, monitoring, education, support, and advocacy.

 This fund is utilized to send students and physicians to leadership training programs in Ohio and to support student participation in osteopathic conferences, including the OOA Convention.
 In 2006, the Osteopathic Heritage Foundations awarded the OOF a five-year, $261,100 grant to work collaboratively with other supportive osteopathic organizations in Ohio in the development of a leadership and mentoring program.
 Learn more about the profession's nationwide Mentoring Program.

-The OOF established an grant program to defray the costs of OOA members who are accepted into the AACOM Health Policy Fellowship Program.
-Click here for more information about the Health Policy Fellowship.
+The OOF established a grant program to defray the costs of OOA members who are accepted into the AACOM Health Policy Fellowship Program.
 Terms of the OOF grant require the recipient to serve on the OOA State Health Policy Committee and to assist association staff in developing position statements on various health policy issues.
-Get the Health Policy Application if you are an OOA member and have been accepted for the current year's health policy class.
+Contact OOA Executive Director Matt Harney for information.

 OOA History Fund